 value proposition from the very early years.
 For example, here is an excerpt from a trade-show roll-up from 2003:

-in a virtual platform requires the behavior of the system model to be extended.
+In general, fault injection in a virtual platform requires the behavior of the system model to be extended.
 Some types of faults can be introduced by simply changing the state of the model (register values, memory contents, etc.), but in the general case it is necessary to have specific fault injection support in the model.
 In addition to such designed-in and clearly intentional faults, sometimes we come across cases where fault injection was found by accident.
 In this blog post, I will share a few stories about fault injection from the early days of Simics.

 Cache and memory ECC